qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 - Bits are views of voltage in circuits. [^bits_view]
 - Integers are views of bits
 - Characters are views of integers.
-Strings are views of characters.
+Strings are views of characters. [^character_to_string]
 - Other complex data structures are views to binary data. (pointer can be seen as a view to pointed data)
-- A functions is a view of a mapping.
+- A map (dictionary) can be viewed as a function.
-- Index (and lookup acceleration structure) are also views to underlying data.
+- Lookup acceleration structure (e.g. database index) are also views to underlying data.
 - Cache is view to underlying data/computation.
 - Lazy evaluation provides a view to the computation result.
 - Virtual memory is a view to physical memory.